-The UF/IFAS Industrial Hemp project has obtained import and planting permits from the Florida Department of Agriculture and Consumer Services (FDACS) and the United States Drug Enforcement Administration (DEA).
-Seed and plant material has been acquired.
-First planting occurred in Spring 2019.
+The UF/IFAS Hemp Research & Extension Program (formerly known as the UF/IFAS Hemp Pilot Project) obtained seed importation and (research) planting permits from the Florida Department of Agriculture and Consumer Services (FDACS) and the United States Drug Enforcement Administration (DEA).
+New and varied seed and plant material continue to be acquired by the Program faculty.
+The first field planting of hemp in Florida occurred in Spring 2019

-UF/IFAS has obtained funding to investigate the variety selection, cropping system, and invasion risk research objectives at Industrial Hemp Research Sites.
-That includes three production locations (7-10 acres each) and one environmental impacts location, with activities described in the UF/IFAS Industrial Hemp Research Plan.
-UF/IFAS is preparing an expansion to the research plan that will be funded through the Florida Industrial Hemp Endowment Fund.
+Under the federal and State of Florida Hemp Pilot Project authority, UF/IFAS obtained funding to investigate the variety selection, cropping system, and invasion risk research objectives at key Industrial Hemp Research Sites.
+These included three production locations (7-10 acres each) and one environmental impacts location, with activities described in the 2019-2011 UF/IFAS Industrial Hemp Research Plan.
+UF/IFAS is preparing an expansion to the research plan that will be funded through sponsors including USDA, FDACS, and industry in addition to the support from those contributing to the Florida Industrial Hemp Endowment Fund.

 UF/IFAS experts lead a demonstration at the Everglades Research and Education Center.
 In the foreground are potted industrial hemp samples. | UF/IFAS photo

-The UF/IFAS hemp program has selected an advisory group of 14 members representing diverse backgrounds in farming, research, business, law, and medicine.
+The 2019-2021 UF/IFAS hemp Pilot Project selected an advisory group of 14 members representing diverse backgrounds in farming, research, business, law, and medicine.
 Group members were nominated during the UF/IFAS hemp program Fall 2018 workshops, and completed a survey about their background and vision for hemp in Florida.
-The advisory group will meet regularly throughout the duration of the pilot project with the project coordinator to provide oversight for program activities and decisions.
+The advisory group met regularly throughout the duration of the two-year pilot project effort with the project coordinator providing oversight for program activities and decisions.

-Group members will also act as public representatives for the diverse interests and stakeholder groups relevant to the hemp industry in Florida.
-Group members will be chosen to represent the diverse interests and backgrounds of the hemp industry, with a commitment to the transparent approach and collaborative tone of the program.
+Group members will also acted as public representatives for the diverse interests and stakeholder groups relevant to the hemp industry in Florida.
+Group members were chosen to represent the diverse interests and backgrounds of the hemp industry, with a commitment to the transparent approach and collaborative tone of the program.

-Industry partnerships with UF/IFAS differ substantially from farm-level hemp trial efforts as they involve discussions leading to mutually agreed upon proposals that satisfy the following:
+Industry partnerships with UF/IFAS differed substantially from farm-level hemp trial efforts as they involved discussions leading to mutually agreed upon proposals that satisfied the following:

 Any industry with a place of business in the State of Florida interested in formally partnering with the UF/IFAS Hemp Pilot Project can email the team at firstname.lastname@example.org.

-The UF/IFAS Industrial Hemp Pilot Project is currently funded primarily by industry support and private donations.
+The 2019-2021 UF/IFAS Hemp Pilot Project was funded primarily by industry support and private donations.
 Project Sponsors are acknowledged sources of that funding in demonstration of our appreciation.

-This work was launched in 2019 at three production locations (Quincy, Hague, Homestead) and one environmental impacts location (Gainesville).
-Each of the production locations will grow hemp in one to two acres for approximately 20 hemp varieties, and complete an economic assessment for regionally-adapted cropping systems.
-Further investigation of production systems, hemp performance at additional locations, high-CBD varieties, and inclusion of processing objectives require additional sponsors.
+This work was launched in 2019 at three UF/IFAS production locations (Quincy, Hague, Homestead) and one UF/IFAS environmental impacts location (Gainesville).
+Each of the production locations grew hemp in one to two acres approximately 20 hemp varieties.
+Further investigation of production systems, hemp performance at additional locations, high-CBD varieties, and inclusion of processing objectives will require additional sponsors.